At a glance

 There are plenty of low-cost brokerages, mobile-first personal finance apps, and robo-advisor investing platforms out there.
 Every week, it seems, there’s a new personal finance solution, whether it’s a lightweight automated savings app, mold-breaking brokerage platform for new investors with modest net worths, or new approach to tax-advantaged retirement investing.

 Does the world really need another?

 The folks behind Stash apparently think so, and their product makes a convincing case for it.
-Stash merges the convenience of online banking and DIY investing with the mostly reasonable fee structure of an automated robo-advisor.
+The Stash app merges the convenience of online banking and DIY investing with the mostly reasonable fee structure of an automated robo-advisor.

-Though it has broad appeal, Stash really shines for middle-income couples and families looking for a single money management platform without lots of added baggage.
-Despite a nice lineup of ETFs and low investing minimums, it’s not ideal for sophisticated investors or those with meager investable assets.
+Although it has broad appeal, Stash really shines for middle-income couples and families looking for a single money management platform without lots of added baggage.
+Despite a nice lineup of exchange-traded funds (ETFs) to choose from and low investing minimums, it’s not ideal for sophisticated investors or those with meager investable assets.

 Stash offers three plans: Beginner, Growth, and Stash+.
 Each has its own mix of features and capabilities.